Arthur Trevor Haddon

-Arthur Trevor Haddon (22 August 1864 – 13 December 1941), also known as Trevor Haddon, was a British painter and illustrator.
+Arthur Trevor Haddon (12 August 1864 – 13 December 1941), also known as Trevor Haddon, was a British painter and illustrator.

 Life and career

+Arthur Trevor Haddon was born on 2 August 1864 at Barnet, London.
+He was the younger son of John Haddon, The owner of a printing firm in London and was educated at local schools.
+He showed an early promise in art and his post- school art education was very thorough.
+His Mother, under the nom de plume Caroline Hadley was the authoress of a number of books for children.

-Arthur Trevor Haddon was born on 22 August 1864 in London.
-He won a scholarship to the prestigious Slade School of Fine Art and enrolled in 1883.
+He won a scholarship to the prestigious Slade School of Fine Art and enrolled in 1883. worth £50 per year.
 There, he studied under Alphonse Legros.

-He also studied with Hubert von Herkomer from 1888 to 1890.
+There in 1885 he won the Landscape prize and the Medal for painting from life.